 Curriculum Statement; Believe, Strive, Achieve

 Westfield Academy is committed to providing a curriculum that is broad, balanced, challenging and fosters a love of learning.
 We match our curriculum to the abilities, interests and aspirations of our students, to give every child the opportunity to strive for personal excellence.
-We are an inclusive school that aims to open doors for every pupil, and we therefore value the contribution that creative, practical and vocational learning brings to a child’s development alongside the traditional subjects.
 Our hope is that every child who leaves Westfield Academy has the qualifications, skills, knowledge and character to lead a life that includes positive relationships, resilience and financial independence.

 Embedding our message of "Believe, Strive, Achieve" is vital if we are to create successful, contributing citizens.